jrtitus/device-opcua-go/README.md

 ## Devic Profile

-A Device Profile can be thought of as a template of a type or classification of Device.
+A Device Profile can be thought of as a template of a type or classification of a Device.

-Write device profile for your own devices, define deviceResources, deviceCommands and coreCommands.
+Write a device profile for your own devices; define deviceResources and deviceCommands.
 Please refer to `cmd/res/profiles/OpcuaServer.yaml`

-Tips: name in deviceResources should consistent with OPCUA nodeid

 ## Installation and Execution